pille1842/MaxGoldtBot/README.md

 ## Setup

 Rename the `MaxGoldtBot.ini.sample` file to `MaxGoldtBot.ini`.
-In this file, store the configuration values for your bot (you can obtain the client ID and secret via reddit.com > Preferences > Applications).
+In this file, store the configuration values for your bot.
+See section [Configuration](#configuration) for more information.

 ## Running the Bot